 The MEP operates on a non-profit basis and is funded primarily by fees paid by participating students.
 Fees are used to pay our program director and ensemble conductors.
-During the school closure, our MEP staff worked tirelessly to migrate to an online program and all our costs remained the same.
+Rose Bay Secondary College sends out the invoices.
 We urge all families to pay outstanding invoices as soon as possible.

 The Music Ensemble Program is registered as a NSW Creative Kids provider.
 To obtain a Creative Kids voucher worth $100, apply through your Service NSW online account and then email

 - Student’s name exactly as it appears on the Creative Kids voucher

 - Student’s date of birth

 Fees are kept as low as possible so the music program remains accessible to all interested students.
 As a result fundraising is critical in ensuring we can both meet our commitments and build up our resources.
 We ask all families to help out with at least one of the fundraisers held throughout the year.